Chamomile Tea For Sleep: the Benefits of Drinking At Bedtime

 Yet, if you don’t have diabetes, if you don’t have a problem with spikes in your sugar, or if you have access to medicines like insulin, you wouldn’t necessarily want to drink chamomile tea as prepared in the study on the diabetic rats.

-For that study, they steeped a single, standard tea bag in 150 mls of water for 15 minutes with a cover over the cup.
+In perusing the research, they note that they steeped a single, standard tea bag in 150 mls of water for 15 minutes with a cover over the cup.
 Then they allowed it to cool.
 Prepared this way, they were getting every bit of the active ingredient (apigenin) out of the flowers.

 Then, most people aren’t going to drink it twice a day.
 Most drink it just once.

-Other times of the day are better for other teas that have some caffeine.
+Other times of the day are better for other teas with caffeine.

 References